Hyperfocal subalgebras of hyperfocal abelian Frobenius blocks

 \begin{order}\rm For the remainder of this section we assume that the block $b$ is a hyperfocal abelian Frobenius block.
-In the following, we will give a more explicit description of the $\U(D\times D)$-module structure of $X$ in the decomposition (\ref{general dec as bimod}) under this assumption.
-To do this, we need to investigate the Brauer quotients of $\mathbb{A}_\delta$ at a class of special nontrivial subgroups of $D$.
+We will give a more explicit description of the $\U(D\times D)$-module structure of $X$ in the decomposition (\ref{general dec as bimod}) under this assumption.
+To do this, we need to investigate the Brauer quotients of $\mathbb{A}_\delta$ at all nontrivial subgroups of $D$.
 We start with a special case. \end{order}

 \begin{lem} Keep the assumption as above.
 Let $Q$ be a nontrivial subgroup of $D$.
 Assume that $C_P(Q)$ is a defect group of the block $b_Q$ of $C_G(Q)$.
 Then there is an indecomposable endopermutation $k(D/Q)$-module $V_Q$ with vertex $D/Q$ such that setting $\bar{S}_Q=\mathrm{End}_k(V_Q)$, we have the following $D$-interior algebra isomorphism